kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 /Network/Adva Device Class
 --------------------------
-* The system serial number is populated in the summary
+* The device overview page has the system name in the Tag field, and the software version number in the OS Model field.

 Component modeling
 ------------------